YashPotdar/deep-learning-pulmonary-edema/index.md

 <h2 id="methods" class="jump-link-target">Methods</h2>
-We trained four modified ResNet152 CNN architectures with differing inputs: (A) Original Radiographs only, (B) Original Radiographs + Clinical Data, (C) Original Radiographs + Heart & Lung Segmentations, and (D) Original Radiographs + Heart & Lung Segmentations + Clinical Data.
+We trained four modified ResNet152 CNN architectures with differing inputs:
+- (A) Original Radiographs only
+- (B) Original Radiographs + Clinical Data
+- (C) Original Radiographs + Heart & Lung Segmentations
+- (D) Original Radiographs + Heart & Lung Segmentations + Clinical Data

 The data were randomly split into train, validation, and test sets at a ratio of 80%/10%/10%.
 The four model’s accuracy and AUC on the test set (n = 1,662) were used to compare model performance.

 ### Input: Clinical Data <a name="clinical_subparagraph"></a>
 To ensure high-quality data for our project, we excluded patients with missing values for columns containing clinical data, specifically BMI, creatinine, pneumonia, and acute heart failure.
 These values which have been identified as confounds for CPE would be appended to the feature vector within the ResNet152 CNN.